realmcu/HoneyGUI/doc/en/tool/packing.md

 #endif
 ```

-### Generate Userdata Bin
+### Adding Header Information
-It needs to use MPPGTOOL to generate user data Generate process as follows:
+Using the MPPG tool to add header information to user data files, the process is as follows:
 <br/>
 <div style="text-align: center"><img width= "700" src="https://foruda.gitee.com/images/1726127049302320776/d8bc86b8_13671125.png"></div>
 <br/>

-1. In the Tool menu, select `Prepend header for user data`.
+1. In the `Tool` menu, select `Prepend header for user data`.
 2. Add the path to `flash_map.ini`.
 3. Add the path to the user data file (`root_xx.bin`).
 4. Generate the burnable user data file.